awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

   In some cases, you might need to load files with different prefixes, for example from multiple buckets or folders\.
 In others, you might need to exclude files that share a prefix\.
 In these cases, you can use a manifest file\.
 A *manifest file* explicitly lists each load file and its unique object key\.
 You use a manifest file to load the PART table later in this tutorial\.
 <a name="tutorial-loading-syntax-credentials"></a>
 **Credentials**
 To access the AWS resources that contain the data to load, you must provide AWS access credentials for an AWS user or an IAM user with sufficient privileges\.
-These credentials are an access key ID and a secret access key\.
+These credentials include an IAM role Amazon Resource Name \(ARN\)\.
 To load data from Amazon S3, the credentials must include ListBucket and GetObject permissions\.
-Additional credentials are required if your data is encrypted or if you are using temporary access credentials\.
+Additional credentials are required if your data is encrypted\.
 For more information, see [Authorization parameters](copy-parameters-authorization.md) in the COPY command reference\.
 For more information about managing access, go to [Managing access permissions to your Amazon S3 resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)\.
-If you do not have an access key ID and secret access key, you need to get them\.
-For more information, go to [Administering access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)\.

 <a name="tutorial-loading-syntax-options.title"></a>Options